najma-hannan/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  By reviewing the logs and utilizing development tools, I identified an "uninitialized constant Toys" error.
+This led me to the toys_controller, where I noticed I was creating a new toy using the Toys model rather than the correct Toy model.
+Removing the "s" from Toys resolved the issue.

 - Update the number of likes for a toy

   - How I debugged:

+  When I modified the number of likes, I encountered a caught (in promise) SyntaxError: Unexpected end of JSON input error.
+This suggested that the frontend expected a JSON response, but the backend wasn't providing one.
+  I resolved the by adding a JSON response to the backend.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I encountered a 500 Server Error, and after examining the routes, I discovered that the destroy route was missing.
+Including the route resolved the problem.